pjmidgard/Spring-155/README.md

 7+25=32 bits.

-This compression Quantum software is for Quantum Supercomputers multiple qubits.
+This compression Quantum software is for Quantum Supercomputers for multiple qubits.

 How to use:
 pip install qiskit